Asmit2952/Virtual-Painter/README.md

 # Virtual-Painter

+This is a simple C++ project made with OpenCV library which is used to detect an object color manually and then draw with that color in real-time on the output screen.

 First install OpenCV for Windows by [following these steps](https://dev.to/asmit2952/installing-opencv-on-windows-for-c-326i)

 The project has two .cpp files (color_picker and virtual_painter).